saiwing-yeung/iTunes-log-test/README.md

 # Release history

-v0.7 (2016-04-01)
+v0.7 (2016-04-06)

 * initial release

 # License

 log-tunes is available under the GNU GPL license.
-See the LICENSE file for more information.
+See the [LICENSE file](https://github.com/saiwing-yeung/log-tunes/blob/master/LICENSE) for more information.